 : Printer-Friendly Format

-Michael “Mike” Lowry served 21 years in elective offices in Washington state -- 1976 to 1978 in the King County Council; 1979 to 1989 representing the 7th District in Congress, and 1993 to 1997 as governor.
+Michael "Mike" Lowry served 21 years in elective offices in Washington -- 1976 to 1978 in the King County Council, 1979 to 1989 representing the 7th District in Congress, and 1993 to 1997 as governor.
 A vociferous, table-pounding liberal, he came from a family of New Deal Democrats in the Palouse, and he was respected by friend and foe because they knew where he stood.
-He was variously described as “mercurial,” “frumpy,” earthy,” and “irascible” (Anderson).
+He was variously described as "mercurial," "frumpy," "earthy," and "irascible" (Anderson).
 In 1995, a former staff member charged him with sexual harassment and he did not seek re-election as governor.
-He has since been active in a range of public-sector projects, primarily in migrant housing and the homeless.
-He also has served in various volunteer capacities, such as co-chair of the King County Charter Review Commission and co-chair of the Washington Wildlife and Recreation Coalition.
-Lowry and his wife, Mary, reside in Renton.
+He remained active in a range of public-sector projects, primarily in migrant housing and the homeless.
+He also served in various volunteer capacities, such as co-chair of the King County Charter Review Commission and co-chair of the Washington Wildlife and Recreation Coalition.

 Child of The Palouse

 Michael Edward "Mike" Lowry was born on March 8, 1939, in St. John, Washington, a small farming town in Whitman County’s Palouse region, about 40 miles south of Spokane.
 His father, Robert Lowry, was born in 1909 in Missouri, “dirt poor,” and came west with his family at age 7, “riding the rails,” and the family alighted in St. John.
 Lowry’s mother, Helen White Lowry, was born in 1913 in St. John; her family had migrated from California around the turn of the century.
 Robert and Helen met, married, and had three children: Beth Ann (1936-1989), Mike, and Sue Ellen, born in 1953.